-Regardless, you can deactivate users and delete users with the same flow in the People tab.
+Regardless, you can deactivate users and delete users with the same flow.

 Then, click the “Deactivate” button to confirm.

 A deactivated user cannot log in.
 You can view a list of deactivated users using a filter within your User List.
-Deactivated users will also be listed at the bottom of the People tab by default.
+Deactivated users will also be listed at the bottom of the User List by default.

 Deactivated users will not appear on any lists of users within the Tulip App Builder.
 When a user is deactivated, they lose all permissions.